Manhunt (video game): Plot

 In 2003 in Carcer City, a journalist (Kate Miller) reports about James Earl Cash (Stephen Wilfong), a death row inmate who has been recently executed by lethal injection.
 However, Cash was only sedated, and awakens to an unknown voice referring to himself as "The Director" (Brian Cox), who gives him instructions through an earpiece.
 The Director promises Cash his freedom, but only if he kills "Hunters" – gang members sent to hunt him – in special areas around Carcer City filmed by CCTV.
 Cash is first pitted against the Hoods, a gang of dangerous criminals and corrupt police officers patrolling an abandoned area of the city.
 After eliminating them, he is abducted by the Cerberus, the Director's personal security unit, who take him to another part of Carcer City.

-While the Director monitors his actions, Cash is forced to kill more criminals across various abandoned locations, encountering a skinhead gang called the Skinz, a sadistic paramilitary group called the Wardogs, an outlaw gang called the Innocentz (consisting of the mostly Hispanic occultist Skullyz and the Babyfaces consisting of pedophiles and mentally challenged murderers), and a group of former asylum inmates called the Smileys.
-Eventually, the Director betrays Cash and, after ordering his family's deaths, tries to murder him as well, as part of his film's climax.
+While the Director monitors his actions, Cash is forced to kill more criminals across various abandoned locations, including a white power skinhead gang called the Skinz, a sadistic paramilitary group called the Wardogs, an outlaw gang called the Innocentz (consisting of the Skullyz, mostly made up of Hispanic occultists, and the Babyfaces, a group of pedophiles and mentally challenged murderers), and a gang of former asylum inmates called the Smileys.
+Eventually, the Director betrays Cash and, after ordering the deaths of his family members, whom he had abducted, tries to murder Cash as part of his film's climax.
 Cash survives the trap, and escapes after vowing revenge on the Director.